 Finding that participants which were given the CBD along with alcohol had reduced blood alcohol levels vs consuming the same level of alcohol alone, in addition to reduced motor movements and an altered perception of time.

 Although, 200mg is an unusually large dose for use as a supplement.
 Regardless, it’s clear more analysis is required in this area given the lack of formal data.

 Which CBD products are the easiest to mix with drinks?

 If you are using water-soluble CBD, it will mix into any drink of your choice.

-Otherwise, you want to stick with an MCT based distillate CBD oil for minimal taste, like Nature & Bloom 5% CBD Oil.
+Otherwise, you want to stick with an MCT based distillate CBD oil for minimal taste.
 No matter what you do, do not use a raw oil or one with hemp seed as the carrier oil – as this can be bitter and ruin the taste of your CBD drink.

-There isn’t a specific drink which makes usability easier if its an oil, any CBD drink is going to be the same in terms of mixability unless you use a water-soluble CBD product.
+There isn’t a specific drink that makes usability easier if its an oil, any CBD drink is going to be the same in terms of mixability unless you use a water-soluble CBD product.

 The most common way is to add as much oil as you wish (experiment to find your sweet spot, everyone’s CBD dosage differs).

-From smoothies, CBD protein shakes and regular tea, you can add it to anything you want!
+From smoothies, CBD protein shakes, and regular tea, you can add it to anything you want!
 In the states, companies are even specializing in ground hemp flower itself.

 Be aware that if you have eaten some food before consuming your infused drink, it’s likely going to take longer to take effect due to the CBD having to pass through the digestive tract.
 Patience is the word!